-In Part 2, Cate Kozal and I discuss what happened during this famous raid.
-Don’t forget to buy me a shot and a beer on your venmo app at ganglandwire.
+In Part 2, I discuss what happened during and after this famous raid.
+Don’t forget to buy me a shot and a beer on your Venmo app at ganglandwire.
 Edgar Croswell was a detective sergeant in the New York State Police.
-After having some kind of problem with a local resident named Sgt.
-Croswell had done an extensive background check on Barbara and he paid close attention to the Barbara estate.
+He had some problems with a resident named Joseph Barbara Sr. Sgt.
+Croswell had done an extensive background check on Barbara and paid close attention to the Barbara estate.
 Croswell was in a good place to do this because he worked as an investigator for the State Criminal Investigation Bureau.
-He worked out of the Vestal substation, near Binghamton, New York.
+He worked out of the Vestal substation near Binghamton, New York.
 Sgt.
 Creswell had found that Joe Barbara was a suspect in the 1931 murder in Wyoming, Pennsylvania.
-Months later, Pennsylvania police found a Thompson submachine gun in Joe’s car and it had been linked to a gangland shooting in New York City.
+Months later, Pennsylvania police found a Thompson submachine gun in Joe’s car, which was linked to a gangland shooting in New York City.
 In 1933, Barbara was again arrested for double murder linked to Mafia activities.
-Later in 1933, he was a suspect in a brutal torture-murder of Scranton Pennsylvania bootlegger named, Albert Wichner.
+Later, in 1933, he was a suspect in a brutal torture-murder of a Scranton, Pennsylvania bootlegger named Albert Wichner.

 Sgt.
-Croswell learned that in the 1940s, Barbara had built an 11 room home with five outbuildings on fifty-three acres of land surrounding it.
+Croswell learned that in the 1940s, Barbara had built an 11-room home with five outbuildings on fifty-three acres of land surrounding it.
 Barbara formed a small group of mobsters in Wilkes-Barre, Pennsylvania.
-Joe also established a legitimate business running a soft drink bottling plant, and somehow, through some kind of political pressure at Albany, New York received a district beer distribution license and was also awarded a franchise by the Canada Dry Company to bottle and distribute their products.
+Joe established a legitimate business running a soft drink bottling plant, and somehow, through some political pressure in Albany, New York, received a district beer distribution license and was also awarded a franchise by the Canada Dry Company to bottle and distribute their products.

 Knowing all this background would propel Sgt.
 Croswell to take the action that led to mob bosses fleeing through the upstate New York woods in their expensive suits and alligator shoes.

-On November 13th, 1957, an area motel called the State police substation and made a complaint about someone passing a bad check.
+On November 13, 1957, an area motel called the State police substation and complained about someone passing a bad check.
 Sgt.
-Creswell and his partner, Trooper Vincent Vasisko drove to the motel late in the afternoon.
-While they were talking to the owner’s wife, Helen Schroeder, Croswell noticed a cocky young man he knew as Joe Barbara Junior, pull up in his Cadillac.
-The sergeant and the trooper ducked into a small lounge off the office area as junior entered the motel office.
-They listened as Barbara junior booked three double rooms, for two nights.
-He mentioned that his father was hosting a meeting folks involved in the soft drinks industry.
+Creswell and his partner, Trooper Vincent Vasisko, drove to the motel late in the afternoon.
+While they were talking to the owner’s wife, Helen Schroeder, Croswell noticed a cocky young man he knew as Joe Barbara Junior pull up in his Cadillac.
+The sergeant and the trooper ducked into a small lounge off the office area as Junior entered the motel office.
+They listened as Barbara Junior booked three double rooms for two nights.
+He mentioned that his father was hosting a meeting with folks involved in the soft drinks industry.
 However, he refused to tell the manager the names of the guests or when they were arriving.
 He paid a deposit and left.
 Sgt.
-Croswell smelt something fishy was up and they left to check out Barbara’s bottling plant to see if anything suspicious was going on there.
+Croswell smelt something fishy was up, and they left to check out Barbara’s bottling plant to see if anything suspicious was going on there.
 The plant was closed, and no cars were in the lot.
 They drove half a mile to the Barbara estate.
 Here, they sighted four automobiles.

 Croswell and his partner Vincent Vasisko and the two treasury agents drove up to McFall Road where the estate was located.
 They smelled a strong order of meat cooking over an open flame with dozens of men standing around the outdoor barbecue pit.
 They saw the area in front of Joe Barbara’s garage was filled to capacity with parked cars, expensive cars like Cadillacs, Imperials, Lincolns, and Chryslers.
 There were so many that they were parked in an adjoining pasture as an overflow lot.
 The officers quietly exited their cars and entered the field and started writing down license numbers.
 A small group of men from the barbeque pit area walked away and into this field, they stopped suddenly and looked stunned at the sight of the police officers, then started yelling, retreating towards the house.

 As the troopers were flying toward the Joe Barbara estate, Sgt.
-Croswell stood watching as they saw a stream of men fleeing the Joe Barbara property, rushing across fields and into the woods then west towards the Apalachin Creek.
-What do you do then Kate?
+Croswell watched as they saw a stream of men fleeing the Joe Barbara property, rushing across fields and into the woods, then west towards the Apalachin Creek.
 It’s time to make a tactical decision on the fly with little or no information or legal grounds to articulate.

 Some got into their cars and exited not McFall Road.
 The first vehicle to hit the roadblock was a small truck driven by Bartolo Guccia, a fish merchant from Endicott, NY.
 He supposedly had been making a delivery at Barbara’s house.
 The police waived him through.
-Interestingly enough, Bartolo Guccia, while he has been regarded as a spectator, more than likely he was part of the discussion.
-Later they will learn he was part of the Barbara crime family and well known to the Federal Bureau of Narcotics.
-He had an arrest record that dated back to 1916 for just about everything, including murder.
+Interestingly enough, Bartolo Guccia, while he has been regarded as a spectator, was more than likely, was part of the discussion.
+Later, they will learn he was part of the Barbara crime family and well-known to the Federal Bureau of Narcotics.
+His arrest record dated back to 1916 for just about everything, including murder.

 Sgt.
-Croswell stopped the next car and asked the driver and passenger to step out of the vehicle.
-A driver’s license check found Russel Bufalino, boss of the northeastern Pennsylvania crime family and New York crime boss Vito Genevose.
+Croswell stopped the next car and asked the driver and passenger to leave the vehicle.
+A driver’s license check found Russel Bufalino, boss of the northeastern Pennsylvania crime family, and New York crime boss Vito Genovese.
 The men sitting in the back of the Chrysler Imperial were Joseph Ida, Gerardo Catena, and Dominic Oliveto.
-They claimed they had simply dropped by to visit their friend Joe Barbara, who had been feeling ill.
+They claimed they had dropped by to visit their friend Joe Barbara, who had been feeling ill.
 As Croswell was talking to these men, the first of the state troopers were arriving, pulling their cars onto the side of the road.

 Sergeant Croswell made some more tactical decisions.
-He organizing the Troopers into groups and sent them into the woods and countryside to round up anybody that appeared to be coming from the estate.
+He organized the Troopers into groups and sent them into the woods and countryside to round up anybody who appeared to be coming from the estate.
 The remaining troopers stopped the ever-growing number of cars driving down the hill out of the estate.
-They organized them into groups and created a convoy and escorted them and their cars to the state trooper’s building at 217 Vestal Parkway East.
+They organized them into groups created a convoy and escorted them and their vehicles to the state trooper’s building at 217 Vestal Parkway East.

 Although all of these mobsters would have egg on their faces for a long time over the debacle in upstate New York, the man who really felt the heat was a man named John Montana.
 He was a businessman from Buffalo and very influential in state politics.
-He was a city council member and recently nominated “businessman of the year” by the Erie Club.
-He owned the biggest taxi-cab business in Buffalo and he was quietly a capo in the Buffalo Mafia family run by Stefano Magaddino.
+He was a city council member and was recently nominated for “Businessman of the Year” by the Erie Club.
+He owned the most significant taxi-cab business in Buffalo, and he was quietly a capo in the Buffalo Mafia family run by Stefano Magaddino.

 To go to the store or make a donation click here